Skip to main content

 In Plain English

-Open-source RPC framework that lets AI agents call functions behind firewalls and across private networks without opening ports — supports TypeScript, Go, and Python with MCP compatibility.
+Open-source RPC framework that lets AI agents call functions behind firewalls and across private networks without opening ports — supports TypeScript, Go, and Python with built-in MCP server compatibility.

 OverviewFeaturesPricingGetting StartedUse CasesLimitationsFAQSecurityAlternatives